SOC2067 : Consumer Cultures: An Anthropological Perspective

 The study of consumer culture encourages us to recognise intersections and tensions across and between local and global spheres of life, as well as aspects of everyday lives at the individual, family, and community level.
 As such it helps contextualise intimate decisions, and provide an active social arena in which key theoretical debates can be critically assessed.
 This complexity will be examined in detail through a range of relevant ethnographic case studies.

 Lectures and seminars are provided on a number of interrelated themes and theories around material culture and consumer practices.

-Themes include: gift-giving, ritual and celebration; popular culture and the media; family worlds, caring and provisioning; classifying food as edible (sanctioned) or inedible (taboo); consuming health and the body; and, ethical choices and questions.
+Themes include: gift-giving, ritual and celebration; popular culture and social media; family worlds, caring and provisioning; classifying food as edible (sanctioned) or inedible (taboo); consuming health and the body; virtual/digital consuming; and, ethical choices and questions.

 This module will take a critical and sensitive look at each theme to examine what may be displayed (promoted) and what may be hidden (risky).